“I’m still waiting” – Molly’s story

 The only reason I’ve not relapsed is that I’ve found healing in unexpected places.
 In the quiet rituals of routine.
 In the warmth of sunlight on my face.
 In the strength of friendships that remind me I'm not alone.
 I’m still recovering, slowly, but I’m still here.

 And that’s why I advocate.
 Because no one should have to go through this alone.
-Because the system needs to hear our stories in order to change.
+Because the system needs to hear our stories to change.

 Legal Disclaimer: